28 Most Popular Types of Necklaces – From Then to Now

 8. Lariat Necklace

-lariat necklace
+gold lariat necklace

-Lariat necklace by Grace and Gift.
+Lariat necklace.
 See it here.

 Also known as the rope or the Y-necklace, lariat necklaces have no clasps and instead have ends that are looped, knotted, and crossed over.
 This creates a style that forms the shape of the letter Y, hence its name.